-Benefits Description Note: The calendar year deductible applies to After the calendar pay year deductible We say "(No deductible)" when ction.
-Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: PPO: Nothing (No deductible) PPO: Nothing (No deductible) Treatment outside a hospital or in the outpatient/emergency room department of a hospital or urgent care facility Related outpatient physician care Non-PPO: Nothing (No deductible) Non-PPO: Nothing (No deductible) Note: Emergency room charges associated directly with an inpatient admission are considered "Other charges" under Inpatient hospital benefits (see page 58) and are not part of this benefit, even though an accidental injury may be involved.
+Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: PPO: Nothing (No deductible) PPO: Nothing (No deductible) Treatment outside a hospital or in the outpatient/emergency room department of a hospital or urgent care facility Related outpatient physician care Non-PPO: Only the difference between our allowance and the billed amount (no deductible) Non-PPO: Only the difference between our allowance and the billed amount (no deductible) Note: Emergency room charges associated directly with an inpatient admission are considered "Other charges" under Inpatient hospital benefits (see page 58) and are not part of this benefit, even though an accidental injury may be involved.
 Expenses incurred after 72 hours, even if related to the accident, are subject to regular benefits and are not paid at 100%.
 This provision also applies to dental care required as a result of accidental injury to sound natural teeth.
 Masticating (chewing) incidents are not considered to be accidental injuries.